mixfont/lens/README.md

 - download an image from a URL
 - run OCR to find the largest word
 - classify the word image with the bundled model
-- return the same JSON response shape as `lens_modal_app.py`
+- return the font matches in a JSON formatted response

-It does not include Modal deployment code, API server code, or web request handlers beyond downloading the input image URL for inference.

-## Files
+### Files

 - `run_inference.py`: CLI entrypoint
 - `lens_inference.py`: OCR + preprocessing + model inference pipeline